 Let me state up front that I’m not an accountant, but I do have an accountant.
 I am also a tax law enthusiast who strives to minimize his tax liability since I started working in 1999.

-I’ve paid well over $2 million in Federal income taxes over the past 22 years.
+I've paid well over $3 million in Federal income taxes over the past 25 years.
 Finally, I have been a small business owner since 2009 and have had multiple SUVs.
+Currently, I drive a 2015 Range Rover Sport.
+I’m now considering buying a new Range Rover SUV on the business and take advantage of the tax deductions.

 Tax Depreciation Comparison Chart For Vehicles